-Orange cheese isn’t even my favorite in grilled cheese.
-Perhaps I think of a grilled cheese sandwich because the flowers are an incredibly warm color — they bring my mind to melting cheese?
-Who knows!
-What I do know is that somehow these beautiful flowers led to this ultra fantastic grilled cheese sandwich recipe!
+Orange cheese isn’t even my favorite in grilled cheese, and orange is not my favorite color.
+Perhaps I think of a grilled cheese sandwich because the flowers are an incredibly warm color — they bring my mind to melting cheese and comfort?
+It’s quirky, I know!

 - 1 strip applewood smoked bacon